begoon/tmpz/webassembly/README.md

 - an ability to use pre-allocated static memory buffer (for example, of size 64KB)
-- an ability to call C functions from JavaScript and passing primitive types (integers, pointers, etc.) as arguments
+- an ability to call C functions from JavaScript and pass primitive types (integers, pointers, etc.) as arguments
 - an ability to return primitive types from C functions
 - an ability to observe the memory buffer changes from JavaScript